Xhollo/flappy_leaders/README.md

 # flappy_leaders
-A game simple game about South Sudanese leaders
+A simple game about South Sudanese leaders